DataDog/hiring-engineers/answers.md

 ## Introduction:

-My intial step was to make sure the whole project was to watch some getting-started DataDog videos and make sure I understood exactly the types of problems DataDog was solving.
-This gave me a quick and simple understanding on some of the use cases that are supported by customers and how the product itself could expand.
+Before starting the project, my first step was to quickly understand the types of problems DataDog was solving.
+This would allow me to look from a customer's standpoint and help me uncover various applicable use cases.

 ## Prerequisites - Setup the environment